A. Victoria Mixon, Editor

 5. Conflict

-6. Which, of course, leads us straight to conflict, the essence of fiction.
 Your reader isn’t reading to find out how things are always just ducky for everyone concerned.
 Your reader is reading to find out what to do when all hell breaks loose.

 What on your first page sets up conflict?
 It doesn’t have to be the single, overriding conflict that’s going to fuel this novel.
-That comes out of your Point and Counter-Point, which aren’t fully realized in contrast to each other until the climax of your HOOK.
+That comes out of your Point and Counter-Point, which aren’t fully realized in contrast to each other until the Climax of your HOOK.
 But it’s best in all ways if the conflict on page one can be some microcosm or symptom of that single, overriding conflict.
 This is part of holographic structure.

 Is it the bottle of whiskey in which your protagonist’s loved one will drown themself in the end?
 The bare feet that will trigger the silent escape that destroys your protagonist’s plans?
 The cat that runs in front of the car that veers off the road and puts your protagonist in traction right when their dreams are about to be realized?